-The Saratoga Municipal Building, built in 2003, serves as the Town Hall and is located at 1120 WI-73, Wisconsin Rapids, WI 54494.
+The original Saratoga Town Hall was built in 1962 and the Municipal Building was built in 2003.
+These buildings are located at 1116 and 1120 WI-73, Wisconsin Rapids, WI 54494.
 The Town Board consists of a Chair and four Supervisors.
 The Town Board meets twice each month while the Town Plan Commission meets monthly.
-There is also a Town Assessor, Building Inspector, Constable, Clerk, Treasurer, and a Zoning Administrator.
+There is also a Town Assessor, and a

+Building Inspector, Constable, Clerk, Treasurer, Zoning Administrator.